 Some of the unique problems faced by motorcycle riders on the road include:

-- Visual Recognition: Motorcycles make smaller visual targets, which are more likely to be obscured by other vehicles, or by road and weather conditions.
-This is an issue especially at intersections, where approximately 70 percent of motorcycle-versus-vehicle collisions occur.
+- Visual Recognition: Motorcycles make smaller visual targets, which are more likely to be obscured by other vehicles, road conditions, and difficult weather.
+This is especially an issue at intersections, where approximately 70 percent of motorcycle-versus-vehicle collisions occur.

-- Road Hazards: Hazards that are minor irritations for an automobile can be a major hazard for a motorcycle rider.
-These include potholes, oil slicks, puddles, debris, or other objects on the roadway, ruts, uneven pavement, and railroad tracks.
+- Road Hazards: Hazards that are minor irritations for an automobile can be major hazards for a motorcycle rider.
+These include potholes, oil slicks, puddles, debris or other objects on the roadway, ruts, uneven pavement, and railroad tracks.

 - Speed "Wobble" Accidents: Especially at higher speeds, the front end of a motorcycle may become unstable and begin to shake or "wobble."
 This problem may be due to a misalignment of the front and rear tires of the motorcycle.
 If an accident is caused by such a high-speed wobble, the manufacturer of the motorcycle might be held financially responsible for any resulting injuries, under a product liability theory.

 - Riding Skills and Familiarity: A motorcycle requires much more skill and physical coordination to operate than a car.
-Many motorcycle accidents are caused in whole or in part by a rider's lack of basic riding skills, or failure to appreciate the inherent operating characteristics and limitations of the motorcycle.
+Many motorcycle accidents are caused in whole or in part by a rider's lack of basic riding skills and/or failure to appreciate the inherent operating characteristics and limitations of the motorcycle.

 Determining Legal Responsibility for a Motorcycle Accident

 Like most motor vehicle accident cases, motorcycle accident claims are almost always governed by the legal concept of negligence.
-If the motorcycle operator was partially at fault for the accident, he or she may not be able to recover damages under contributory negligence principles.
+If the motorcycle operator was partially at fault for the accident, they may not be able to recover damages under contributory negligence principles.
 If comparative negligence applies, the damages may be calculated based on the amount of each party's fault.

 Motorcycle Design or Manufacture Defects

 If you or a loved one have been injured in a motorcycle accident, you should first seek immediate medical treatment.
-Then, you may want to discuss your situation with a local car accident attorney who can help you understand what your next steps should be.
+After that, you may want to discuss your situation with a local personal injury attorney who can help you understand what your next steps should be.
 Getting legal help can put your mind at ease and let you focus on what matters most -- getting better.